 Calculating Statutory Entitlements Using the 12-Month Average Wages

-Annual leave (and other statutory leave e.g. maternity, sickness) pay in Hong Kong is calculated from the average daily wages earned by an employee over a 12-month period.
-See below for details on how the 12-month period is determined.
+Annual leave (and other statutory leave e.g. maternity leave, sick leave) pay in Hong Kong is calculated from the average daily wages earned by an employee over a 12-month period.
+Refer below for details on how the 12-month period is determined.

 - Holiday pay

 - Payment in lieu of notice